otrv4/otrv4/architecture-decisions/0010-modes.md

 Furthermore, 'OTRv4 only' mode will only support version 4 of OTR.
 The User Profile, therefore will only allow the 1-byte version string "4".
 It will also not allow the Transition Signature parameter.

-//TODO: define a mode without saying 'specified in OTRv3' or similar